Universal Approximation with XL MIMO Systems: OTA Classification via Trainable Analog Combining: System Model

 \subsection{Analog Combining with Nonlinear Soft Thresholding}

-As will be explained in Section \ref{sec:theoretical-analasyis}, the choice of the analog combiner architecture is of particular importance for the proposed XL-MIMO-ELM system, since nonlinear operations are needed to ensure universal approximation and smooth convergence.
-To this end, we adopt \cite{active_RIS}'s \gls{MS}-based architecture as the \gls{RX} panel, where each antenna element is characterized by a nonlinear yet {\em fixed} response, followed by a {\em controllable} linear analog combiner weight.
+The choice of the analog combiner architecture is of particular importance for the proposed XL-MIMO-ELM system, since nonlinear operations are needed to ensure universal approximation.
+To that end, we adopt \cite{active_RIS}'s \gls{MS}-based architecture as the \gls{RX} panel, where each antenna element is characterized by a nonlinear yet {\em fixed} response, followed by a {\em controllable} linear analog combiner weight.
 Hence, each $y_n$ from \eqref{eq:received signal} is independently passed through a basic component implementing soft thresholding.
 For example, using Rapp's model~\cite{Rapp_model}, the component's transfer function is expressed as:

 where $y_{\rm sat}$ is a saturation signal threshold, while $\alpha$ controls the effect of the nonlinearity.
 Note that this model can capture the transfer function properties of various \gls{RF} components, such as low-noise, variable-gain, or automatic gain control amplifiers.
 The exact details of \gls{MS} elements designed to offer this response are left purposely unspecified, as designing metamaterial and \gls{RF} components that best address the needs of \gls{XL}-\gls{MIMO}-\glspl{ELM} opens a new direction of research.
 An illustration of different instances of $g_{\rm rapp}(y_n)$ for various values of $y_{\rm sat}$ and $\alpha$ is given in Fig.~\ref{fig:rapp-activation-examples}.
 In the sequel, we choose $|y_{\rm sat}| = 1.5$ and $\alpha = 2$ to obtain an activation function in $[-1, 1]$ that mimics the shape of the sigmoid function (i.e., $g(x) = 1/(1+\exp(-x))$), and is thus convenient for binary classification problems, as considered in this paper.
 The output of each $g_{\rm rapp}(y_n)$ is multiplied by a complex weight $w_n$ capable of joint phase-amplitude control.
 Then, all weighted received signals are guided to the analog combiner to obtain the output of the \gls{XL} \gls{MIMO} system as follows ($\mathbf{w} \triangleq [w_1, \dots, w_{N_r}]^\top$):